-Before starting treatment it is recommended that a consultation takes place with our laser technician they can advise how to proceed and if you are ready to go ahead with treatment our laser technician can do a test patch at the time of the consultation.
+For IPL and Laser treatment please book a consultation with Natasha our laser technician.
+She can advise how to proceed and if you are ready to go ahead with treatment she can do a test patch at the time of the consultation.

 Prescription Lightening Products

 We can also treat pigmentation with prescription topical products.
 At Cheshire Lasers we use the famous Obagi NuDerm system or the ZO Medical System.
 Created by the same doctor they both give fantastic results as long as you have the patience to use them.